diaoenmao/diaoenmao.github.io/_pages/about.md

 ---
 I was born in Chengdu, Sichuan, China in 1994.
 I received my B.S. with the highest honor in Electrical Engineering and Computer Science from [Georgia Institute of Technology](https://www.gatech.edu/) in 2016.
-I received my M.S. degree in Electrical Engineering from [Harvard University](https://www.harvard.edu/) in 2018.
+I received my M.S. degree in Engineering Sciences from [Harvard University](https://www.harvard.edu/) in 2018.
 I received my Ph.D. degree in Electrical Engineering from [Duke University](https://www.duke.edu/) in 2023.